Z0shua/HealthVidMetrics/README.md

 **HealthVidMetrics** is an open-source Python tool designed to extract data from educational YouTube videos, particularly healthcare-related content, and rate them based on well-known healthcare scoring frameworks such as the DISCERN score, Global Quality Score (GQS), and JAMA benchmark criteria.

-This project pulls video metadata like the channel name, views, likes, comments, and transcripts, and leverages a Large Language Model (LLM) to automatically rate healthcare videos based on their content quality.
+This project pulls video metadata like the channel name, views, likes, comments, and transcripts, and leverages **multiple AI providers** to automatically rate healthcare videos based on their content quality.

 This tool is designed for researchers, educators, and healthcare professionals looking to evaluate YouTube videos based on educational and informational quality.

 ## Features

+- **Multiple AI Providers**: Support for OpenAI, Anthropic, Google Gemini, DeepSeek, and Hugging Face
 - **Multiple Interfaces**: Web-based Streamlit app and command-line interface
 - **Video Metadata Extraction**: Channel name, country, views, likes, comments, duration, and subtitles availability
 - **Transcript Analysis**: Automatic transcript extraction and analysis